Developer Tools

 How to use it

-- 1 Set your desired password length using the slider.
+1. Set the desired password length with the slider.

-- 3 Click Generate to create a new password.
+4. Click the refresh button to generate a new password.

 Use cases